Declan Donnelly: Earnings

-In 2007, Donnelly and McPartlin signed a 2½ year, £30 million contract with ITV.

-He had an estimated net worth of around £64 million in 2018.
+In 2002, Ant & Dec signed a two-year golden handcuffs deal with ITV, worth £2m.

+In 2004 they signed their third golden handcuffs deal with ITV, running until the end of 2007.

+In April 2007, the duo signed a two-year golden handcuffs deal with ITV, reportedly worth £30–40 million, securing their career at the station until the end of 2009.

+In 2009 they extended their golden handcuffs deal for two years.
+In 2011 they extended their golden handcuffs deal for two years.

+In November 2016 the pair signed a new three-year deal with ITV, estimated to be worth £30 million over 3 years.

 Honours and awards

 Donnelly was appointed an Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to broadcasting and entertainment.

 The following listed below are the television awards that Donnelly has been nominated for or awarded with, primarily while working alongside Anthony McPartlin as Ant & Dec: